BAS Main Index

 All the colder winters in the ozone layer have been within the last 15 years.

-Equator: Ozone levels are normally lowest over the topics and OMI data shows nothing unusual.
+Equator: Ozone levels are normally lowest over the tropics and TEMIS plots show nothing unusual.
 The latest theories on how the ozone layer will change in response to increased carbon dioxide in the atmosphere suggest that there will be a slow decline in ozone amounts over tropical and sub-tropical regions.
+These areas may also be affected by the consequences from the increasing number of satellite launches and re-entries distributing aluminium oxide particles in the upper atmosphere.

 Satellite: Satellite imagery gives a global perspective on the ozone hole, though there are marked differences between the different satellites, demonstrating the need for verification by ground based stations.
-Our 2018/2019 Antarctic ozone hole movie was produced from OMI images, which are generally well calibrated with respect to ground based measurements.
-KNMI analyses are shown on the Canadian Met Service daily ozone maps pages.
+Our 2022/2023 Antarctic ozone hole movie was produced from OMI images, which are generally well calibrated with respect to ground based measurements.
+KNMI analyses are shown on the Canadian Met Service world ozone maps pages.
 The KNMI model is generally better at analysis and forecasting in the Antarctic.
 The Canadian composite plot appears to give undue weight to the SMOBA observations.
 The SMOBA and TOAST analyses both use SBUV and TOVS data, but the TOAST algorithm may at times over-estimate ozone depletion.
-The SMOBA analysis is currently not picking up ozone depletion over Antarctica and gives unreasonably high values over the Arctic.
-It is possibly being affected by smoke from forest fires.
+In 2022/23 the SMOBA analysis did not pick up ozone depletion over Antarctica and gave unreasonably high values over the Arctic.
+It was possibly being affected by smoke from forest fires.
 US NWS CPC plots from NOAA show the current area of the ozone hole, though note that this is often a preliminary plot.
 The Sciamachy uv index from the ESA Tropospheric Emission Monitoring Internet Service shows the exposure risk at any location.
 TEMIS also provide forecasts of total ozone out to 9 days.

 Background and related material